for Health Care Providers

-- VA does not require written consent for HIV testing in the VHA.
-Instead, patients will provide verbal informed consent prior to HIV testing, and this verbal consent must be documented in the patient's medical record.
+- VA no longer requires informed consent to be documented in the medical record.
 The VA also does not require that patients be given either scripted pre-test and post-test counseling or written educational material on HIV.
 More information, including FAQs.

 - Laboratory Testing for the Diagnosis of HIV Infection: Updated Recommendations.

 U.S. Centers for Disease Control and Prevention and Association of Public Health Laboratories; June 2014

 - 2018 Quick Reference Guide: Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens; January 2018

 - Technical Update: Use of the Determine HIV 1/2 Ag/Ab Combo Test with Serum or Plasma in the Laboratory Algorithm for HIV Diagnosis; October 2017

 - Technical Update on HIV-1/2 Differentiation Assays; August 2016

 - CDC's Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Health-Care Settings